Kamilkampfwagen-II/MC-RTX-Mirror-Blocks/README.md

 **Some Tips:**
 - Both sides of the activator rail have the same mirror texture.
 For those of you wondering.
-- With mirror textured rails, you can create a working periscope.
+- With mirror textured rails, you can build a working periscope.
 Their slope is exactly 45 degrees so they reflect the direct light at exactly 90 degrees.
 - To place them in the air you can use either glass or a barrier block.
 You may need a borderless glass block addon.
 For some reason, color information on entity models gets lost when passing through two different glass blocks or the same with a gap between them.
 You won't be able to see the colors of things handled by entity model renderer like mobs, chests, etc. To avoid this, use a barrier block instead.
 It has no refraction.
 - MC RTX's light bounce limit is 7; if you are looking into a chain of mirrors, the rest will appear gray.
 Mirrors rooms will have 14 reflections per dimension.